 Okay, so you’ve just weighed yourself.
 Now what?

 Well, the next most crucial thing you have to do, of course, is to write it down!
 Or better yet, record it in a spreadsheet on your computer.
-Click the link above in the yellow highlight.
+Click the link below to download the tracking sheet.👇

 Documenting your progress is vital because it helps keep you motivated, but it also keeps you accountable and shows you if you’ve been slacking off.
 If things are going well from week to week, your motivation to keep going is sky-high.
 If, however, you find that your progress has been stalling lately, you know that something needs to change.

 As the old saying goes, “You can’t improve what you don’t measure.”

 So long as you keep a log of your weigh-ins in a spreadsheet or journal, you will have all of the accountability you need to keep going and achieve your goals.